implicit-invocation/jbump/README.md

 # jbump

 [![](https://jitpack.io/v/implicit-invocation/jbump.svg)](https://jitpack.io/#implicit-invocation/jbump)
 jbump is Java port for bump.lua, a 2D AABB collision detection and response library.
+Please see the [bump.lua README](https://github.com/kikito/bump.lua/blob/master/README.md) for the original documentation.

 ## Features
+- Simple, fast, and accurate collisions in a lightweight package
+- User has complete control over the movement and physics of entities
-- Can be used for Android, iOS (robovm) and normal Java applications
+- Can be used for Android, iOS (robovm), and desktop Java applications
 - Multiple instances can run on different threads (for server side simulation)
-- Safe to reposition `Item` (must use `world.update`)
+- Entities can be repositioned and resized during the simulation without errors

 ![Tile](images/tile.gif?raw=true "tile")

 ## Installation

-You can download jar file from https://jitpack.io/com/github/implicit-invocation/jbump/17737e7/jbump-17737e7.jar
+You can download the jar file from https://jitpack.io/com/github/implicit-invocation/jbump/17737e7/jbump-17737e7.jar

 Using Gradle